saturnlighting/literature-review/README.md

 <!-- Divide perhaps between objective and subjective studies -->

-“The odds of cycling participation and duration is not higher in participants who agreed that streets were well lit” (Castillo-Paredes et al. 2022).
+An study that examined the association between perceived neighborhood safety indicators and domain-specific active transportation in Latin America found that “the odds of cycling participation and duration is not higher in participants who agreed that streets were well lit” (Castillo-Paredes et al. 2022).

 Using satellite and street view imagery and linear regressions, Zacharias and Meng (2021) found that “street lighting is positively